1:1 Integrative Physiotherapy

 F.A.Q’s - Clinical Yoga for Wellness and Rehabilitation

 In Physiotherapy the aim is to treat a specific condition and this is usually done by focusing mainly on the ‘problem’ area.
 The contribution of yoga is that a person is seen more holistically, bringing balance into the persons body/mind in order to create the optimum environment for healing.
 Mindfulness allows an increase of self awareness in a non-judgemental way, to really help us figure out together what is going on.
 Essentially, it is integrative physiotherapy.
-Or physio-yoga-therapy.
+Or clinical yoga.
 Or holistic physio….

 Basically, I look at why the injury/condition/experience might have happened and what can be done to encourage healing.
 For example, if there is pain, I want to know where it is coming from, what is making it worse and what can make it better.
 For example, we know that stress and anxiety amplify pain responses and muscle tension, so if you don’t also address these areas, any healing will be unsustainable.